M5ez/M5ez/README.md

 **`int16_t fontHeight()`**

-Just like when using the `m5.lcd.setFreeFont` function directly, you can speciify the FreeFont fonts to `ez.setFont` with a pointer to where they are in flash.
+Just like when using the `m5.lcd.setFreeFont` function directly, you can specify the FreeFont fonts to `ez.setFont` with a pointer to where they are in flash.
 M5ez makes it possible to do the same but also use the built-in "pre-FreeFont" fonts that are available.
 Normally, you would have to pass these as a numeric parameter to `m5.lcd.setTextFont`.
 M5ez provides a set of "fake pointers" that are treated specially to make this happen, but they can only be passed to `ez.setFont`, not to any of the `m5.lcd` functions.

 The fontHeight without arguments returns the height of the current font - FreeFont` or otherwise - in pixels, without needing to specify which text font like in the `m5.lcd` version.